philnguyen/termination/README.md

 2. Launch the image: on most Linux or Windows desktops, double-clicking the file will do.
 Otherwise from Virtualbox, choose `File -> Import Appliance`.
-It is reccommended that you give the image at least `2G` of memory.
+It is reccommended that you give the image at least `8G` of memory.
+Lower memory can still work fine for most sections except for the benchmarks.

 3. The image runs Lubuntu 18.10 64bit that should log in automatically.
    If for any reason it requires logging in, username and password are both `reviewer`.